What kind of Albania are we living in?ALTax

 Third, the rapid expansion of our national information and media space also has a beneficial effect on the development of democratic institutions and procedures.
-But the main problem is that the more the media is open, the more limited is the freedom of all major media.
+But the main problem is that the more the media is open, the more limited the freedom of all major media is.

-Thus, the mainstream media has closed to the truth, when should have been more open about reflecting the reality according to the public mission, and they are already increasingly manipulating the population by keeping an old tradition of making the media, with news and counter-news, which we all thought we had thrown away.
+Thus, the mainstream media has closed to the truth, when should have been more open about reflecting the reality according to the public mission, and they are already increasingly manipulating the population by keeping a longstanding tradition of making the media, with news and counter-news, which we all thought we had thrown away.

-However, it is a bitter reality that the lack of support and the cessation of resources for NGOs unrelated to power clans are blocked,despite the fact that these independent organizations should be the vanguard of opposition to the arbitrariness of power.
+However, it is a bitter reality that the lack of support and the cessation of resources for NGOs unrelated to power clans are blocked, even though these independent organizations should be the vanguard of opposition to the arbitrariness of power.

-In this scheme, foreign policy is not very important.
+In this scheme, foreign policy is not particularly important.

 Mikroman tends to call governance a work that should have its signature everywhere.